coozoo/HomeworldRemasteredLauncher/README.md

 ##### Homeworld2 Classic game

 Homeworld2 looks like can support any resolution.
 They simply are not available inside game options.
-So this script will set width accordingly to your screen and height a bit less to left space for bars.
+So this script will set width accordingly to your screen and height a bit less in order to left space for toolbars.

 ##### Homeworld Remastered games

-Homeworld remastered games will resize wine window accordingly to ingame settings (didn't try if command line screens are supported)
+Homeworld remastered games will resize wine window accordingly to ingame settings

 ## Problems of Homeworld Games under Wine